 Business scaling has two-dimensional benefits.
 One, that you get to hire fresh minds.
 Two, you help the community by offering employment opportunities to unemployed individuals.
 Not only is it in the best interest of your business but for the entire local economy.
 Relying upon old staff is a good idea.
 But, it is also important to use fresh minds.
 New employees offer innovative ideas with their understanding of new-age techniques.
 Large workforce helps you in:

 - Pursuing many more options from sales and marketing perspective

 - Playing a positive role as a community member

-Probability of Profitability:
+The probability of Profitability:

 You ensure improved connectivity and networking at domestic and/or international level.
 This would lead to a much larger expansion of business in the future.
 You will make friends in the same fraternity when you buy from suppliers in bulk and may even get discounts.

 Establishing your brand and becoming a force to reckon with is a beneficial aspect of business scaling.
 If you keep your business small-scale then your products or services will remain unnoticed.
 But, start scaling your retail productions/services and everyone will be talking about your brand.
-Your company’s growth will bring you in the limelight.
-The day won’t be too far when you will become industry’s leader.
+Your company’s growth will bring you into the limelight.
+The day won’t be too far when you will become the industry’s leader.

 Larger Chunk of Market:

 Since scaling relies upon the economies of scale so, you cannot avoid the domino effect.
-When you produce more, you are actually trying to expand customer base.
-You would want to boost market demand to sale your extra productions.
+When you produce more, you are actually trying to expand the customer base.
+You would want to boost market demand to sell your extra productions.
 To do this, you conduct aggressive marketing campaigns or offer products at unbeatable rates.
 Either way, you will be able to achieve increased buying interest of customers.
 Thus, your business will continue to grow and per unit costs will fall ensuring profits.